 Your own computer and internet connection.

 Our first day includes a Zoom orientation.
-We'll cover how to participate verbally and in chat, how to spend time with your fellow writers in breakout rooms, and what options you have for questions and communication with Dinty and Allison.
+We'll cover how to participate verbally and in chat, share work in breakout rooms, and what options you have for questions and communication with Dinty and Allison.

 All teaching sessions will be closed-captioned.
 If you have accessibility concerns, let us know.
 We'll work with whatever technology you need to make the virtual intensive work for you.